About Spay & Save

 Individuals receiving one or more of the following forms of government assistance qualify for the $20 cat spay or neuter:

 - Subsidized School Lunch Program

 For those who do not receive state/federal public assistance please see our low-income guideline below.
-Those who fit within these guidelines qualify for a $30 per male cat neuter and a $35 per female cat spay.
+Those who fit within these guidelines qualify for a $40 cat spay or neuter.